norahpham/pcg_alumni_bot/pcg-alumni-bot/README.md

 # PCG Alumni Slack Bot

 A Slack bot that lets current members ask "who should I talk to about SWE?" and get back alumni contacts from your Google Sheet.
-No AI / Claude API needed — it's plain keyword matching against your spreadsheet, so it costs nothing to run besides hosting.

 ---